The Seahawks have questions as training camp opens, we have some answers

 But it’s likewise worth remembering that won’t really be a new thing for Lockett as he got plenty of use last year in the slot as it was — 457 snaps, according to Pro Football Focus, compared to 496 outside.

-Lockett was equally efficient playing inside or out, but was targeted more often when outside — according to PFF he was targeted on just 12.4 percent of his slot snaps, the seventh-lowest-percentage among all receivers.
+Lockett was equally efficient playing inside or out, but was targeted more often when outside — according to PFF he was targeted on just 12.4 percent of his slot snaps, the seventh-lowest percentage among all receivers.

 That may indicate that while the Seahawks will need Lockett to play more in the slot this year, they’d be wise to still take advantage of his big-play ability when lined up outside.